 Intermediate certificate plays a “Chain of Trust” between an end-entity certificate and root certificate.
 In Windows OS, there will be separate tabs like Trusted Root certificate authorities and Intermediate certificate authorities seen in the local computer account console.

 SSL Certificate Authorities (i.e. Digicert, GeoTrust, Comodo etc.) use the intermediate certificates and users have to install the intermediate certificate once.
 That will tell browsers, mobile, and apps that the SSL certificate is a trusted one.
 From the below image of the Firefox browser, it shows that how the Intermediate certificate path looks in the certification hierarchy.

 All major Certificate Authorities use intermediate certificates because of the additional security level.
 The Root certificate keys could make all certificates unreliable once it is exploited.
 Many certificate authorities keep their root certificate offline to protect their keys.

-Root certificate and intermediate certificate have their own role to play in certificate hierarchy.
-Once a root certificate is exposed, there is no method or replacement plan, therefore, many CAs prefer to use of intermediate certificate for industry best practice.
+Root certificate and intermediate certificate have their own role to play in the certificate hierarchy.
+Once a root certificate is exposed, there is no method or replacement plan, therefore, many CAs prefer to use of an intermediate certificate for industry best practice.